-A crack spread refers to the pricing difference between a barrel of crude oil and its byproducts such as gasoline, heating oil, jet fuel, kerosene, asphalt base, diesel fuel, and fuel oil.
-The business of refining crude oil into various components has always been volatile from the revenue point of view.
+Crack spread refers to the pricing difference between a barrel of crude oil and its byproducts such as gasoline, heating oil, kerosene, and fuel oil.
+The business of refining crude oil into various components requires careful attention to market prices for the various byproducts.
 The spread estimates the profit margin that a refinery can expect to generate from cracking the long-chain hydrocarbons of crude oil into useful petroleum byproducts.
-Depending on various factors such as weather seasonality, geopolitical issues, global supplies, and time of the year, the demand and supply for certain petroleum components may affect the profit margins that a refiner may generate from a barrel of crude oil.
+Depending on various factors such as weather seasonality, global supplies, and time of year, the demand and supply equation for different petroleum components changes.
+This affects the profit margins for refiners.

-Cracks spreads are used by refiners to hedge their Profit and Loss (P&L), while speculators use cracks spreads in futures trading.
-Oil refiners use crack spreads to hedge against any adverse price movements that may affect their profit margins.
+The spreads are used by refiners to hedge their Profit and Loss (P&L), while speculators use cracks spreads in futures trading.
 For example, if a refiner relies on selling gasoline and the price of gasoline drops below the price of crude oil, this is likely to result in a loss to the refiner.
-Speculators use crack spreads to profit from the price difference in crude oil and its byproduct components.
+Speculators aim to profit from the price difference between crude oil and its byproduct components.

 Factors Affecting Crack Spread

-One of the factors that affect crack spreads is geopolitical issues.
+One of the factors that affect the spread is geopolitical issues.
 Generally, during periods of political uncertainty and instability, there will be a reduction in oil supply.
-The result is a rise in crude oil prices relative to refined products, and this weakens, or narrows, the crack spread initially.
+The result is a rise in crude oil prices relative to refined products.
+This weakens, or narrows, the crack spread initially.
 However, as refineries respond to the reduced crude oil supply and byproduct output reduction, the crack spread widens.
 Foreign policy changes also affect crude oil producers and the prices of crude byproducts.

-Prevailing weather conditions, mainly summer and winter seasonality, affect crack spreads.
+Prevailing weather conditions, mainly summer and winter seasonality, affect the spreads as well.
 During the summer season, there is a higher demand for specific byproducts such as gasoline and diesel, which significantly strengthens the crack spread.
-The winter season increases the demand for distillates like diesel fuel and motor gasoline and also results in a wider, positive crack spread.
+The winter season increases the demand for distillates like diesel fuel and motor gasoline and also results in a wider crack spread.

-There exists an inverse relationship between crude oil and currency strength, and any changes in the strength of a currency affect crude oil prices and ultimately the crack spread.
+There exists an inverse relationship between crude oil and currency strength, and any changes in the strength of a currency may affect crude oil prices and ultimately the crack spread.
 When the value of a currency declines, crude oil prices increase, and this weakens the crack spread.
-Refiners hedge their profitability on the price difference between crude oil and its byproducts, so an increase in the value of crude oil means that that the profit margins from crude oil components are reduced.
+An increase in the value of crude oil means that the profit margins from crude oil components are reduced.
 For refiners to get a strong positive crack spread, the price of crude oil must be significantly lower than the price of refined products.